miguelgazela/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?

+  A `doctype` is an instruction to the browser that tells it which version of HTML is being used.

 * What's the difference between standards mode and quirks mode?
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?